Co-Founder, Nation Building School | Co-Founder, Malaysia Jobs Coalition | Director, KSI Strategic Institute for Asia Pacific

 Profile

-Zaim has been selected for various fellowships and leadership programmes including Dalai Lama Fellows, Acumen Academy Fellowship, British Council Future Leaders Connect, World Economic Forum’s Global Shapers, U.S. Department of State YSEALI Professional Fellowship and ASEAN Youth Fellowship.
+Over 10 years, he has established three non-profit organisations that have impacted over 30,000 young people.
+In recognition of his work, Zaim has been selected for various fellowships and leadership programmes including Dalai Lama Fellows, Acumen Academy Fellowship, British Council Future Leaders Connect, World Economic Forum’s Global Shapers, U.S. Department of State’s Young Southeast Asian Leaders Initiative (YSEALI) Professional Fellowship and ASEAN Youth Fellowship.
+Zaim is also the founder and chair of the YSEALI Council of Malaysia (YCOM), among the first YSEALI alumni associations in the region.
 He was appointed as an Associate Fellow of the Royal Commonwealth Society.
-He was also the Founding Chairman of Impact Integrated (2018-2023), a government agency under the Ministry of Youth and Sports.

-Zaim holds an MSc in International Strategy and Diplomacy (Distinction) from the London School of Economics and Political Science (UK) and a BA in Political Science from Monash University (Australia).
+Zaim holds a Master of Science (MSc) in International Strategy and Diplomacy (Distinction) from the London School of Economics and Political Science (UK) and a Bachelor of Arts (BA) in Political Science from Monash University (Australia).
 He was selected as a finalist for the British Council's UK Alumni Awards 2021-2022.
-As a Chevening scholar, Zaim has served as the President of Chevening Alumni Malaysia (2020-2022) and Co-Founder of the Chevening Alumni Southeast Asian Network (CASEAN).
+As a Chevening scholar, Zaim has served as the President of Chevening Alumni Malaysia (2020-2022) and is currently the Founder of the Chevening Alumni Southeast Asian Network (CASEAN).

-Zaim has been selected for various fellowships and leadership programmes including Dalai Lama Fellows, Acumen Academy Fellowship, British Council Future Leaders Connect, World Economic Forum’s Global Shapers, U.S. Department of State YSEALI Professional Fellowship and ASEAN Youth Fellowship.
+Over 10 years, he has established three non-profit organisations that have impacted over 30,000 young people.
+In recognition of his work, Zaim has been selected for various fellowships and leadership programmes including Dalai Lama Fellows, Acumen Academy Fellowship, British Council Future Leaders Connect, World Economic Forum’s Global Shapers, U.S. Department of State’s Young Southeast Asian Leaders Initiative (YSEALI) Professional Fellowship and ASEAN Youth Fellowship.
+Zaim is also the founder and chair of the YSEALI Council of Malaysia (YCOM), among the first YSEALI alumni associations in the region.
 He was appointed as an Associate Fellow of the Royal Commonwealth Society.
-He was also the Founding Chairman of Impact Integrated (2018-2023), a government agency under the Ministry of Youth and Sports.

-Zaim holds an MSc in International Strategy and Diplomacy (Distinction) from the London School of Economics and Political Science (UK) and a BA in Political Science from Monash University (Australia).
+Zaim holds a Master of Science (MSc) in International Strategy and Diplomacy (Distinction) from the London School of Economics and Political Science (UK) and a Bachelor of Arts (BA) in Political Science from Monash University (Australia).
 He was selected as a finalist for the British Council's UK Alumni Awards 2021-2022.
-As a Chevening scholar, Zaim has served as the President of Chevening Alumni Malaysia (2020-2022) and Co-Founder of the Chevening Alumni Southeast Asian Network (CASEAN).
+As a Chevening scholar, Zaim has served as the President of Chevening Alumni Malaysia (2020-2022) and is currently the Founder of the Chevening Alumni Southeast Asian Network (CASEAN).